ibm-cloud-docs/BlockStorage/availability.md

 | VPC Storage - \n 3 IOPS per GB tier| It is designed for general-purpose workloads such as workloads that host small databases for web applications or store virtual machine disk images for a hypervisor. |  99.999999999% \n (11 9's) | 99.999% \n (5 9's) | Provider-managed AES-256 encryption + Customer-managed encryption |
 | VPC Storage - \n 5 IOPS per GB tier| It is designed for high I/O intensity workloads that are characterized by a large percentage of active data, such as transactional and other performance-sensitive databases. |  99.999999999% \n (11 9's) | 99.999% \n (5 9's) | Provider-managed AES-256 encryption + Customer-managed encryption |
 | VPC Storage - \n 10 IOPS per GB tier| It is designed for demanding storage workloads such as data-intensive workloads created by NoSQL databases, data processing for video, machine learning, and analytics. |  99.999999999% \n (11 9's) | 99.999% \n (5 9's) | Provider-managed AES-256 encryption + Customer-managed encryption |
-{: caption="Table 1.
-Storage durability and availability chart." caption-side="top"}
+{: caption="Storage durability and availability chart." caption-side="top"}

 ## Durability
 {: #stordurability}